Silver bromide: Electron traps and hole traps

+Crystal surface chemistry

 Once the hole-complexes are formed, they diffuse to the surface of the grain as a result of the formed concentration gradient.
 Studies demonstrated that the lifetimes of holes near the surface of the grain are much longer than those in the bulk, and that these holes are in equilibrium with adsorbed bromine.
 The net effect is an equilibrium push at the surface to form more holes.
 Therefore, as the hole-complexes reach the surface, they disassociate: